Your Guide to Permitting

 Getting a permit in Portland involves several steps, from researching a property to getting your approved plans for inspections.
 The permit process varies by permit type.

-Review the Permit Start Guide for general guidance on applying for building permits.
+Review the Changing a Commercial Space guide for general guidance on applying for commercial building permits.

 Fees